-There were several NADIS reports of copper poisoning in sheep during the late summer.
-Some outbreaks were seen in housed pet lambs, while others were seen in pedigree Bluefaced Leicester and Texel ram lambs and shearlings which were being fed substantial amounts of concentrates.
+NADIS reports of chronic copper poisoning are common during the late summer in pedigree Bluefaced Leicester and Texel ram lambs and shearlings which were being fed substantial amounts of concentrates.

 Copper is one of the most frequently diagnosed inorganic poisonings of domestic ruminants.
 Two distinct syndromes are recognised: chronic copper toxicity which is commonly reported following long-term liver storage of dietary copper and acute copper toxicity which is occasionally reported following inaccurate administration of copper injections.

 Chronic copper poisoning occurs after the sheep's liver capacity for copper storage has been exceeded.
 This results in sudden release of copper into the circulation, causing liver damage, destruction of red blood cells and jaundice.

 There is variation in breed susceptibility to copper toxicity related to ability to absorb dietary copper.
 North Ronaldsay, Texel, Suffolk and several continental short-wool breeds of sheep are relatively susceptible, when compared with, for example, Cheviots and Scottish Blackfaces.
 Growing lambs are more susceptible than adult ewes.

 The clinical signs associated with chronic copper poisoning are sudden in onset and affected animals become increasingly weak.
 Some sheep may spend time wandering aimlessly or head-pressing.
 As the disease progresses, jaundice develops and breathing becomes shallow and rapid due in part to the development of anaemia.

 The diagnosis of copper poisoning is based on the housing and feeding history, clinical signs and post-mortem findings of a pale tan to bronze-coloured liver and dark red or black kidneys.
 The diagnosis can be confirmed by laboratory identification of high kidney copper concentrations.